audioxide/data/data/posts/20160113-reviews-david-bowie-blackstar.md

   which I suppose was its purpose.
 The last word.
 Trust Bowie to turn dying into performance art.
 Ain’t it just like him.
 week: 36
+blurb: A portal into the world of remembrances that grief gives birth to... and the last word.
+Trust Bowie to turn dying into performance art.
 ---
 author: ANDRÉ
 review: "*Blackstar* wasn’t fully realised until a few days after its release.